Bachelor of Arts degree from Brandeis University (B.A., 2003)

-Adam H. Koblenz is a Member and Partner of Sahn Ward Braff Koblenz PLLC.
+Adam H. Koblenz is a Member and Partner of Sahn Ward Braff Koblenz Coschignano PLLC.

 Mr. Koblenz consistently demonstrates dedication and passion for the law, thought leadership, strong business acumen, avid client development, and active participation in civic, charitable, and pro-bono organizations.
 He is a leader at the Firm and has been instrumental in its growth and development.
 He was previously associated with a prominent national firm.

 Mr. Koblenz concentrates his practice in the areas of corporate, real estate, labor and employment and litigation and appeals.

 Mr. Koblenz regularly serves as outside general counsel to businesses operating in a myriad of industries in the Metropolitan region.
 Mr. Koblenz has represented major corporations, municipalities, unions, small businesses, non-profit organizations and individuals in complex commercial and corporate litigation, partnership disputes and associated dissolution proceedings, construction litigation involving mechanic’s lien foreclosures, tax lien foreclosures, insurance fraud actions, first-party property litigation, negligence, complex mass toxic tort litigation in both domestic and foreign forums, employment and labor matters involving claims of discrimination, FLSA claims, wage and hour violations, entertainment law, Article 78 litigation, and real estate disputes.
 He also counsels and advises clients on the sale and acquisition, financing, leasing, construction and use and development of commercial, industrial, and residential real properties